The counseling program in the Department of Educational Psychology offers two distinct concentration areas:

 If you are interested in applying to one of the master’s concentrations in counseling, please see the Educational Psychology Website for more information.
 A student handbook containing detailed information on each program is available online; it can be accessed by clicking on the specific program of interest in the left-hand navigation bar.
 For further questions not addressed on the website, contact the Department of Educational Psychology at edpsydpt@uwm.edu.

-Students who seek admission to the Clinical Mental Health or School Counseling concentrations within the counseling area must apply through the Graduate School for admission to the Department of Educational Psychology.
+Students who seek admission to the Clinical Mental Health concentration within the counseling area must apply through the Graduate School for admission to the Department of Educational Psychology.
 Please note that Graduate School deadlines are earlier because they receive, evaluate, and send completed graduate school applications to the Department.
-Upon admission, the student is assigned to a faculty member of the Department of Educational Psychology-Counseling Area who shall serve as the student's advisor.
+Upon admission, the student is assigned an academic advisor.
+The Counseling Area follows the admissions requirements of the Graduate School and the Department of Educational Psychology.

 Credits and Courses